 There’s a reason the steak here is so damn good—only the best grain-fed beef from around Australia makes it into their kitchen.
 But before it even gets near the grill, all Walter’s steaks are dry-aged in house for a minimum of four weeks, intensifying that natural umami and tenderising the beef.
 So what lands on your plate is nothing but a mouth-watering hunk of goodness, aged and cooked to perfection.

 The menu features a niche selection of cuts, but the porterhouse definitely gets our wholehearted recommendation—it may or may not have converted a recent vegetarian on our team into becoming our steak eater, it’s just that good.
 Of course, just as important as the main event are the sides, and Walter’s does not disappoint.
 The creamed spinach is loaded up with enough cream and butter to make you forget you’re eating your greens, while the potatoes romanoff are a reminder that potatoes are the real MVP of the vegetable world.
+They've also just added mush peas to the line-up, for anyone who just can't go past a classic.

 Steak lover or just a big fan of eating bacon for dinner, Walter’s should definitely be on your must-eat list if it wasn’t already.
 Find all the details here.